waldur/waldur-docs/docs/admin-guide/providers/remote-waldur.md

 - Select the remote organization and offering to be imported.
 - Review and activate the offering.

-## EduTeams account SYNC
+## eduTEAMS account SYNC

-In case both local and remote Waldurs are relying on a common set of identities from [EduTeams](../identities/eduTEAMS.md), it is possible to configure synchronisation of the identities as well, i.e. when a resource is provisioned in a remote Waldur, local accounts from organization and project are pushed and mapped to the remote project.
+In case both local and remote Waldurs are relying on a common set of identities from [eduTEAMS](../identities/eduTEAMS.md), it is possible to configure synchronisation of the identities as well, i.e. when a resource is provisioned in a remote Waldur, local accounts from organization and project are pushed and mapped to the remote project.

 !!! note
-    For this to work, remote Waldur must be integrated with eduTeams registry and integration user must have `identity_manager` role.
+    For this to work, remote Waldur must be integrated with eduTEAMS registry and integration user must have `identity_manager` role.